GEAR COMPARISON

 • SLX DC average: 61 feet

 Seven feet of consistent distance advantage on a 3/8 oz presentation.
-That's not marginal — that's the difference between reaching a target and coming up short.
+This margin is driven by the Curado DC's 6+1 bearing support and spool tuning under high-RPM velocity.
 On 1/2 oz lures, the gap closed to approximately 3–4 feet.
-On 3/4 oz, it was negligible.
+On 3/4 oz payloads, distance output was virtually identical.

-Edge: Curado DC — clearly, on sub-1/2 oz presentations.
+Edge: Curado DC — on sub-1/2 oz reaction presentations.

 Pros & Cons